 Chronic pelvic pain (CPP) is discomfort that occurs in the area below your belly button and between your hips that lasts for 6 months or longer.
 It could be caused by a number of conditions (reproductive, urinary, digestive), or it might have no cause at all.
 If you have pelvic pain that doesn’t go away, see your doctor.
-She’ll work to find out what’s behind it.
+They’ll work to find out what’s behind it.
 In the meantime, there are a number of things you can do at home to feel better.
 This article outlines six of them.

 - Over-the-counter pain relievers.
 Taking ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) is a good first step for CPP relief.
 Take them as directed to reduce the swelling that can lead to chronic pelvic pain.

 - Get moving.
 It might be hard to think about exercise when you feel you can’t get off the couch—but you must.
 Exercise increases blood flow.
 What’s more, when you work out, your body releases feel-good chemicals (doctors call these “endorphins.”)
 These are you body’s natural painkillers.
 Just 30 to 45 minutes of moderate exercise -- like speed walking -- 5 or 6 days a week can help to relieve your pain.